vitorgalvao/tiny-scripts/README.md

 ### gifmaker
 Script to make animated gifs from sequences of images, with more control over FPS

+### gifprogress
+Script to convert a sequence of images to a gif, with a progress bar

 ### human-media-time
 Script to calculate the total running time of multiple media files, presenting the output in a human-readable way